Capacity-Achieving Codes for Noisy Insertion Channels

-\item {Stronger Code Construction:} We obtain asymptotically optimal error-correcting codes for the new noisy insertion channel, with rates asymptotically achieving $\log_{q}(q-2)$.
-Notably, our codes strengthen the codes in \cite{ys2}, thus suitable for robust in-vivo DNA storage. \end{itemize} The remaining sections of this paper are arranged as follows.
+\item \textbf{Code Construction:} We construct error-correcting codes for the noisy insertion channel with rates asymptotically achieving $\log_{q}(q-2)$.
+These codes generalize the constructions in \cite{ys2} to correct additional error types.

+\item \textbf{Linear-Time Decoding Algorithm:} We present an explicit decoding algorithm that uniquely recovers the transmitted codewords in strictly linear time $O(N)$ with respect to the length of the received sequence. \end{itemize}

+The rest of this paper is organized as follows.
 Section \ref{sec:2} introduces the relevant definitions and notations.
-Section~\ref{sec:3} presents an asymptotically optimal code construction for the noisy insertion channel and determines its coding capacity.
+Section \ref{sec:3} presents the asymptotically optimal code construction, determines its coding capacity, and details the decoding algorithm.
 Section \ref{conclusion} concludes the paper and outlines potential directions for future research.